nxskok/pasias/docs/02-reading-in.md

 There seems to be a pretty evident upward trend, apparently linear, which means that if the speed of the production line is higher, the amount of scrap produced is also higher.
-My last sentence was meant to remind you that ``there is an upward trend'' is *not a complete answer*: we are concerned with what that upward trend tells us about the data.
+My last sentence was meant to remind you that
+"there is an upward trend" is *not a complete answer*: we are concerned with what that upward trend tells us about the data.
 This, in other words, confirms the suspicion expressed in the question, which was therefore a rather large clue: more speed